plabayo/rama/docs/book/src/proxies/operate/transparent/macos.md

 This separation keeps platform specific concerns isolated from your proxy logic.

+> **Security note:** The opaque config payload is intended for non-sensitive runtime
+> settings only — things like timeouts, domain exclusions, and feature flags.
+> Apple logs this payload automatically; it will appear in system diagnostic output
+> with no ability to suppress it.
+Never embed secrets, private keys, or credentials
+> in the opaque config.
+Use the system keychain for any sensitive material
+> or transport it over a secure XPC connection yourself.

 ## 5. TLS and Certificate Authority Modes

 Transparent MITM proxies require a Certificate Authority.
 On macOS, there are two common approaches.